Regularity conditions in the realisability problem with applications to point processes and random closed sets: Extending positive functionals

 \subsection{Passing to the limit}

-The following result shows that the family of all random elements that realise $\fnc$ in the sense of (\ref{eq:f-xi}) is weakly compact.
+The following result shows that the family of all random elements that realise $\Phi$ in the sense of (\ref{eqf-xi}) is weakly compact.

-\begin{theorem} Assume that $\gspace$ satisfies Assumption~\ref{assump:g} and consists of continuous functions on a Polish space $\sX$ with regularity modulus $\chi$.
-Let $\fnc$ be a linear positive functional on $\gspace$.
-Then the family $\fM$ of all Borel random elements $\xi$ that satisfy (\ref{eq:f-xi}) for any given $r\geq0$ is compact in the weak topology. \end{theorem} \begin{proof} Since $\chi$ is a regularity modulus, the set $\Hg_{r/\eps}$ is compact.
-By Markov's inequality,
+\begin{theorem} Assume that $\mathsf{G}$ satisfies Assumption~\ref{assumpg} and consists of continuous functions on a Polish space $\mathcal{X}$ with regularity modulus $\chi$.
+Let $\Phi$ be a linear positive functional on $\mathsf{G}$.
+Then the family $\mathfrak{M}$ of all Borel random elements $\xi$ that satisfy (\ref{eqf-xi}) for any given $r\geq0$ is compact in the weak topology. \end{theorem}